BoostProject/Anty-AFK-CS2/README.md

 - boost_action - What to do when booster is inactive
     - 0 - kick
     - other - length of the ban in minutes

+# FTP

+You can use [WinSCP](https://winscp.net/eng/download.php) to connect to ftp of your server